Eason Chan: Awards and recognition

+Chan is also holding the record for winning “Most Outstanding Male Singer" award for 13 consecutive years, and "Global Chinese Gold Song" award (全球華人至尊金曲獎) for ten times in RTHK's Top Ten Chinese Gold Songs Award.
+Chan has won a number of TVB's "Top Ten Golden Melody Awards", Male Singer of the Year awards and Album Of The Year awards.
+Chan is highly recognized by media for his distinguished achievements in Cantopop, and is holding the record for winning five times of "Four Channels – Media Award" (四台聯頒傳媒大獎).

+In 2005, Chan's Cantonese album "U87" was named one of Time magazine's "Five Asian Albums Worth Buying".
+This album not only won the top sale of Cantonese Album, but also won six awards in "Ultimate Song Chart Awards Presentation".

-In 1998, the songs "My Happy Times" and "Odyssey", gave a boost to Chan's career.
+Back in 1998, the songs "My Happy Times" and "Odyssey" gave a boost to Chan's career.
 In subsequent years, "God Bless Sweetheart", "Shall We Dance?
 Shall We Talk!" and songs brought Chan a number of awards.
 In 2004, Chan's career was troubled by contractual issues.
-When Chan changed to Cinepoly in 2005, songs such as "U87" and "Magnificent Sunset" brought further awards.
+When Chan changed to Cinepoly in 2005, songs such as "Magnificent Sunset" brought him further awards.
 In 2006 and 2007, the songs "Crazy", "Mount Fuji" and "Crying in the Party" were award-winning.
 In 2008, the song "The road has been in ..." increased Chan's audience and won awards.
 In 2009, the album "H3M" and the songs "Seven Hundred Years" and "Salon" were successful.
-Eason has been selected as the "King of Asian Pop Music" by Hong Kong's Time Out magazine since 2012.
 He has been one of China's best-selling artists since 2000 and has won many prestigious awards.
-His world tour includes performances at the Royal Albert Hall, and he is the first Chinese artist to perform at the O2 Arena in London.
 In 2013, the song The Wind Took won an award.

+In Taiwan, Chan has won a number of prestigious Golden Melody Awards.
+In 2003, he won Best Mandarin Male Singer and Best Mandarin Album for "Special Thanks To...."
+In 2009, he won Best Mandarin Album again for "Don't Want to Let Go".
+Chan won his second Best Mandarin Male Singer award in 2015, for the album "Rice and Shine".
+In 2018, Chan was named Best Mandarin Male Singer for the third time – the most of any singer (tied with Johnny Yin) – for the album "C'mon In~".
+He is the only one Hong Kong singer who has won this award for three times.